biocq/Integrative_analysis_ER/README.md

 # Integrative_analysis_ER

-Rmd files are related to the manuscript: "Identification and characterization of Epigenetic regulators across species and cancer types".
+Rmd files are related to the manuscript: "A Comprehensive Atlas of Epigenetic Regulators Reveals Tissue-specific Epigenetic Regulation Patterns".